ros-hybrid-behaviour-planner/so_data/README.md

 ===============

 The package so_data provides components which are required to implement self-organization.
 It provides functionality to send data to the soData topic as well as to aggregate, store and use it for calculations.
 Unit tests were done for the core components to ensure correctness of mathematical computations.
+All methods work for up to three dimensions; with minor enhancements of the code it can be used for more dimensions.

 Package components
 -------------------